3 Pints Gone perform their

 entertain by telling stories through the songs that leave the audience

 feeling like old friends.
-They have recorded much during time called
+They have recorded much during time

 In June of 2009 3 Pints Gone began recording the new CD Home Brew.
 Kathleen is currently working on the enhanced files which should appear here on the website shortly after the release.